istio/istio.io/content/en/docs/examples/microservices-istio/run-bookinfo-with-kubernetes/index.md

         caption="Bookinfo Web Application"
         >}}

-1. Observe how microservices call each other, for example, `reviews` calls the `ratings` microservice by the `http://ratings:9080/ratings` URL.
+1. Observe how microservices call each other.
+For example, `reviews` calls the `ratings` microservice using the `http://ratings:9080/ratings` URL.
     See the [code of `reviews`]({{< github_blob >}}/samples/bookinfo/src/reviews/reviews-application/src/main/java/application/rest/LibertyRestEndpoint.java):